LINBIT/windrbd/README.md

 Logging
 =======

-Since WinDRBD is at a very early development stage, logging is very important.
+To view the log file go to

+	C:\windrbd\windrbd-kernel.log

+If you need remote logging, please read on.

 We use syslog UDP packets and a Linux host to debug WinDRBD.

 To configure the log host set a Registry key (string value):